laigen-unam/automatic-summarization-TFs/README.md

 You must place input files of the article collection within `preprocessing_pipeline/original/` directory.
 Input files must be raw text files.
 Extension *.txt is mandatory.

 # NLP preprocessing pipeline
-The first step is to preprocess the input files with the `NLP-preprocessing-pipeline/NLP-preprocessing-pipeline.sh` shell script.
+The first step is preprocessing the input files with the `NLP-preprocessing-pipeline/NLP-preprocessing-pipeline.sh` shell script.
 This step must be performed only once for the same article collection.

 ## Preprocessing directory
 Our pipeline utilizes the `preprocessing-files` directory to save temporary files for each preprocessing task.
-These files could be removed after the preprocessing has finished, except those for the `features` directory.
-These files are used for the automatic sentence classification to make the automatic summaries.
+These files could be removed after the NLP preprocessing has finished, except those for the `features` directory.
+These files are used for the automatic classification task.

 ## Term list directory
 Several term lists are employed.
 These lists are on the term list directory `termLists`.